learn-co-curriculum/python-p3-dsa-set-codealong/README.md

 ## Learning Goals

-- Identify the use cases for a `Set`
+- Identify the use cases for a `Set`.
-- Implement common methods for a `Set`
+- Implement common methods for a `Set`.

 ***